luminus-framework/luminus/resources/md/deployment.md

 java -jar myapp.jar
 ```

-The standalone application uses an embedded Jetty server to run the application.
+By default the standalone application uses an embedded Jetty server to run the application.
+However, if you used a profile such as `+http-kit` then the alternate server will be run instead.
 To specify a custom port you need to set the `$PORT` environment variable, eg:

 ```